aBathologist/borgmanities/readme.md

     Resistance is facile.

-This project is for fun and learning.
-We are currently working on a twitter bot in Haskell (plus a touch of python), but may expand in any number of directions in the future.
-If we had an agenda, it would include opposing borgification.
+This project was for fun and learning.
+We made a twitter bot in Haskell (plus a touch of Python).

-## Active Project:

-- [BotticelliBot](https://github.com/aBathologist/borgmanities/wiki/BotticelliBot): a nascent twitter bot.

-## Todo:

-Todo list has been moved into the [issue tracker](https://github.com/aBathologist/borgmanities/milestones/BotticelliBot%20Launch).
+If we had an agenda, it would have included opposing borgification.

+You can read the nonsense it tweeted on its [Twitter timeline](https://twitter.com/BotticelliBot) or read documentation about it's development on the [BotticelliBot wiki](https://github.com/aBathologist/borgmanities/wiki/BotticelliBot).